Multi-photon entanglement and interferometry: Photonic quantum computing

-Another significant step is the discovery of \textquotedblleft one-way quantum computing\textquotedblright\ (Raussendorf and Briegel, 2001; Raussendorf \textit{et al}., 2003), which is based on the preparation of highly entangled multi-qubit states, the so-called \textquotedblleft cluster states\textquotedblright\ (Briegel and Raussendorf, 2001) and on simple adaptive one-qubit measurements.
-In the following, we will summarize the basic ideas underlying one-way quantum computing (for other development, see Aliferis and Leung, 2004; Childs \textit{et al}., 2005), its optical implementation and the experimental demonstration.
+Another significant step is the discovery of \textquotedblleft cluster-state quantum computing\textquotedblright\ (Raussendorf and Briegel, 2001; Raussendorf \textit{et al}., 2003; Briegel \textit{et al}., 2009), which is based on the preparation of highly entangled multi-qubit states, the so-called \textquotedblleft cluster states\textquotedblright\ (Briegel and Raussendorf, 2001) and adaptive one-qubit measurements.
+Besides its thought-provoking theoretical structure, this model also brings a number of practical advantages for physical realization of quantum computation.
+In scenarios in which quantum gates can be performed directly in, at best, a non-deterministic fashion, the one-way model is particularly useful.
+Linear optical cluster-state quantum computation is the most prominent example.
+For existing, short surveys of the topic, see (O'Brien, 2007; Briegel \textit{et al}., 2009).